mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 This directive can be used to specify a header in addition to Etag to check consistency of sliced files.
 Use this directive in conjunction with[`slice_ignore_etag`](#slice_ignore_etag) if you want to skip Etag and check the specified header only.

 The header_name must be of a value other than "etag".
-The value is case insensitive.
+The value is case-insensitive.

 ### `sorted_querystring_filter_parameter`